chjj/bthreads/README.md

   browser backend (see [web_workers]).
 Note that `options.type = 'module'` will not work with the `polyfill` backend.
 If a file extension is `.mjs`, `options.type` is automatically set to `module` for consistency with node.js.
-- `options.header` is a valid option in the browser when used in combination with `options.eval`.
+- `options.bootstrap` is a valid option in the browser when used in combination with `options.eval`.
 Its value should be the URL of a compiled [bundle] file.
-  For security, it's recommended to serve your own header file.
+  For security, it's recommended to serve your own bootstrap file.
 - The `Pool` class accepts `size` option.
 This allows you to manually set the pool size instead of determining it by the number of CPU cores.
 - `options.dirname` allows you to set the `__dirname` of an eval'd module.